atrocore/docs-old/atrocore/user-guide/mass-update.md

 # Mass updates

 Mass updates is a tool used to quickly modify information that is the same for different records.
-You can mass update all the fields and attributes for products.
+You can mass update all the fields for products or categories and/or attributes for products.

 ![Mass update select](./_assets/mass-update/mass-update-options.png)